 - Water pressure is too high during wash out.
 Don't blast the emulsion out too quickly, turn down the pressure and keep the water flow or jet moving about the screen.
 Give the screen a little soak for 30 secs before starting the wash out.

 - Screen not properly coated.
 Too thick or too thin a coating of emulsion causing thick or thin spots that have under or over exposed leading to washout problems (which you are then tempted to blast out.)
-For a nice smooth even coat make sure your scoop coater is in good condition.
+For a nice smooth even coat make sure the edge of your scoop coater is in good condition.
 Print-Lab Pro Tip: use a sponge scouring pad to give your scoop coater a once over leaving a nice clean edge.
 If you can't get it smooth and blemish free then its time for a new one.